 The new conference room at the Orcas Island Community Foundation was buzzing with excitement, as the ECE Initiative convened its first Sustainability Task Force meeting December 7.
 Over the past four years, the ECE Initiative, comprised of educators from the three schools, education researchers and a small number of donors have significantly increased pre-school access and quality leading to improved kindergarten readiness for our children.

-The new Sustainability Task Force meeting December 7.
-Facilitated by Jim Connell, the group met to begin the process of identifying and developing sustainable sources of funding for preschool ACCESS and QUALITY — two key components for increasing kindergarten-readiness.
+The new Sustainability Task Force, facilitated by Jim Connell, met to begin the process of identifying and developing sustainable sources of funding for preschool access and quality in order to maintain and further strengthen kindergarten-readiness.

 Total costs for the ECE initiative are estimated to be $125,000 per year: approximately $75,000 for the “quality component” and $50,000 per year for the “access component”.
 The initiative’s Sustainability Task Force will be looking at public and private sources for these funds.